inet-framework/inet-showcases/wireless/multiradio/doc/index.rst

 ``host1`` is pinging ``host2`` through ``accessPoint``.
 The radio signals are visualized as disks, and successful transmissions between nodes' data link layers are visualized by arrows.
-The transmissions for the two different networks (both disks and arrows) are colored differently (red for AP1 and blue for AP2.)
+The transmissions for the two different networks (both disks and arrows) are colored differently (red for wlan2.4 and blue for wlan5.)

-.. video:: ping2.mp4
+.. video:: ping3.mp4
    :width: 698

+.. run until sendPing, zoom 1.3, no animation speed, playback speed 0.4

 Sources: :download:`omnetpp.ini <../omnetpp.ini>`, :download:`MultiRadioShowcase.ned <../MultiRadioShowcase.ned>`